okcredit/changelog-creator-action/README.md

 # Changelog Creator Action
-A GitHub action built using Kotlin/JS that creates your release notes/changelog using the PRs closed in a milestone
+A GitHub action built using `Kotlin/JS` that creates your release notes/changelog using the PRs closed in a milestone

+### Tech Stack

+This project is written in `Kotlin/JS` to compile as Javascript Action.
+It uses following libraries:

+- [@vercel/ncc](https://github.com/vercel/ncc) - Simple CLI for compiling a Node.js module into a single file, together with all its dependencies, gcc-style.
+- [@actions/core](https://github.com/actions/toolkit/tree/main/packages/core) - Github toolkit which provides core functions for setting results, logging, registering secrets and exporting variables across actions
+- [Ktor](https://ktor.io/) - Perform all the network calls
+- [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization) - For serialization and deserialization of JSON
+- [kotlinx-datetime](https://github.com/Kotlin/kotlinx-datetime) - A multiplatform Kotlin library for working with date and time.

 ## Setup